 We expect all staff to promote good practice by being an excellent role model, contribute to discussions about safeguarding and to positively involve people in developing safe practices.

-Stemettes ensures safe recruitment and commits resources to providing Criminal Bureau Records or Disclosure and Barring Service checks on staff whose roles involve one-on-one contact with children and vulnerable adults.
+We ensure safe recruitment and commits resources to providing Disclosure and Barring Service checks on staff whose roles involve one-on-one contact with children and vulnerable adults.

 Interviews are conducted according to equal opportunity principles and interview questions are based on the relevant job description and person specification.